 Applications are assessed by the Enrolment Committee based on the criteria outlined above.
 The Enrolment Committee is approved by the Board of Management and consists of the School Principal, Deputy Principal and four post-holders.
-The Enrolment Committee meets regularly to discuss information contained in application packs and to share information gained from visiting a pupil during a school observation.
+The Enrolment Committee meets regularly to discuss information contained in application packs and to share information gained from visiting a pupil during a school observation and/or from a pupil visiting our school for a tour

 Parents, guardians, professionals and students may be invited to visit St. Augustine’s School during school hours by arrangement.
 Such visits may help all stakeholders to decide if St. Augustine’s School can meet a student’s needs.
 On such visits, information on programmes offered and facilities available in our school will be shared.